QuickLogic-Corp/TinyFPGA-Programmer-Application/README.rst

   | If :code:`--mode m4` : then the bootloader will only load the m4app binary that has been flashed
   | If :code:`--mode fpga` : then the bootloader will only program the fpga using the appfpga binary that has been flashed
   | If :code:`--mode fpga-m4` : then the bootloader will program the fpga using the appfpga binary and then load the m4app binary that has been flashed
-  | **NOTE**
-  |   1.
-The bootloader needs to be updated first before flashing any appfpga or m4app images!
+  | **NOTE 1.** The bootloader needs to be updated first before flashing any appfpga or m4app images!
   |      Example:
   |      :code:`qfprog --port /dev/ttyX --bootloader /path/to/latest/qorc-sdk/qf_bootloader.bin --mode m4`
   |      If not, then the :code:`--mode` option has no effect, and it always acts as if :code:`--mode m4` is specified.
-  |   2.
-The :code:`--mode` argument is mandatory and must be always specified.
+  | **NOTE 2.** The :code:`--mode` argument is mandatory and must be always specified.

 - The :code:`--m4app app.bin` tells the programmer to program the file *app.bin* as the m4 application

 - The :code:`--appfpga appfpga.bin` tells the programmer to program the file *appfpga.bin* as the application fpga binary

-- | The :code:`--reset` option tells the programm to reset the board, which will result in the bootloader being restarted, and if the user button is not pressed, the bootloader will then laod and start the most recent m4app.
+- | The :code:`--reset` option tells the programmer to reset the board, which will result in the bootloader being restarted, and if the user button is not pressed, the bootloader will then laod and start the most recent m4app.
   | Example:
   | :code:`qfprog --port /dev/ttyS8 --m4app output/bin/qf_helloworldsw.bin --reset --mode m4`
   | will program the m4app with qf_helloworldsw and then run it